 Valley Sky Luxury Camping

 Located in the Annapolis Valley in Wolfville, Nova Scotia just down the road from Luckett’s Vineyard, Valley Sky Luxury Camping opened their first geodesic dome in April 2021.
-They now have two domes for glamping with a plan to have at least 10 total in future.
-Their third dome will also be wheelchair accessible.
+They now have two domes and an accessible mini cabin for glamping with a plan to have at least 10 total in future.

 The luxury domes are located on a wooded property and each have an outdoor deck with a comfortable seating area, fire table, BBQ and hot tub.
 Inside the domes have a mini kitchenette with a two stove burner, microwave, mini-fridge, sink and tea and coffee station.
 There is a small dining table that seats four and a couple comfy chairs.
-They also have two Queen sized beds in the glamping dome, one on the main floor and one up a small ladder above the bathroom with a perfect view of the stars at night when the moonroof is open.
+They also have two Queen sized beds in the glamping dome.
+One on the main floor and one up a small ladder in a loft above the bathroom.
+The loft bed has a perfect view of the stars at night when the moonroof is open.

 In the middle of the dome there is a full sized bathroom as well with a sink, shower and toilet.
 They also provide guests with slippers and comfy robes to enjoy.
 The dome is heated by heat pump and a propane stove.
 The Valley Sky Luxury Camping domes are about a 20minute walk to Luckett’s Vineyard or a quick drive to downtown Wolfville.
 They are the ideal glamping accommodation option for exploring the Annapolis Valley.
 There is nothing like jumping into your own private hot tub after a day of wine tours and delicious food.